 Every summer, millions of North Americans experience the greatest hits of the allergy world: pervasive pollens, unexpected bee stings, food reactions at barbecues, or garden plants that give them the itch.

 But summer can also bite back in some highly unusual ways.
-With the help of two top allergy pros, Pennsylvania allergist Dr. Eric Schenkel and Canadian Society of Allergy and Clinical Immunology past president Dr. Paul Keith, we’re running down seven of summer’s oddest allergies.
+With the help of two top allergy pros, Pennsylvania allergist Dr. Eric Schenkel and Canadian allergist Dr. Paul Keith, we’re running down seven of summer’s oddest allergies.

 1. Fruit Oral Allergy

 They’re some of the sweetest tastes of the season, but fruits including peaches, watermelon, oranges and berries can become a sour experience for people with oral allergy syndrome, an allergy that leads to itching and burning in the mouth, lips and throat.
-In rare instances, it can even lead to anaphylaxis.
+In a minority of people who have the syndrome, it can even lead to anaphylaxis.

 So why is the immune system fretting over something so sweet?
 It’s because these fruits share similar protein structures with seasonal allergy triggers like grass pollen and ragweed.